 We tickle each other and squirm all over the couch.
 Exhausted we instantly are asleep.

 Friday starts as usual with swimming in the Lake and music with David Bowie.
 White D indicates that all the decent swimmers should participate with her pod.
 At first the dolphins take charge and are propelling the kids back and forth near the shoreline.
 Soon dolphins pair up to lift the kids out of the water and several acrobatic kids stand up, as if they are water skiing.
-Other kids ride on dolphin backs.
+One kid ride on a dolphin’s back.

-Their rides end when the dolphin jump into the air and flip the riders off their backs.
+Their rides end when the dolphins jump into the air and flip the riders off.
 Mike and I are floating next to White D as we watch the spectacle.
 I explain to her that on Saturday evening we will be playing at the Geneve Harbor and want her pod to perform.
 She agrees and we think up tricks to wow the crowd.
 I can hardly wait.
 Our conversation has been entirely in dolphin clicks.

 All the bands gather at the Casino for dress rehearsal of the upcoming show.
 No high wire trapeze for this outdoor show.
 Because sunset is the earliest the show can begin (Muslim Sabbath), we will need extensive lighting.
 When I mention the dolphin exhibition in the harbor, the lighting issues become complicated.
 I suggest we do it before the show starts as the band and dolphins are not Muslim.
 I am shouted down because Muslim fans will be excluded from watching until sunset.

 “How about glow rings for the dolphins?”
 Mike asks.
 “It will light up the harbor.”